Developer Guide

 seen here.

-functions.
-In addition, if duplicate parameters are inputted (e.g. add n/John n/Tom
+ParserUtil functions.
+In addition, if duplicate parameters are inputted (e.g. add n/John n/Tom), only the last

 instance is taken,

-provided and updates the model with this new Role
+Role from the EditRoleDescriptor provided and updates the model with this new Role.

 Delete Command

-as argument, which corresponds to the role to be deleted.
-Note that delete
+an INDEX as argument, which corresponds to the role to be deleted.
+Note that delete command uses the

 seen here.